bitquery/streaming-data-platform-docs/docs/graphql/subscription/websockets.md

 * ```graphql-ws```

 Essentially they are the same, differ only in details.
-Typically, you use some library, which already implement one of these.
+Typically, you use some library, which already implement one of these. we support both of them.
+We adhere to the standard logic for ping, pong, and disconnect actions.
+We adhere to the standard logic for ping, pong, and disconnect actions.
+Once the socket is open, the server sends a 'ka' message if you're using graphql-ws.
+Alternatively, if you're using graphql-transport-ws, the server will send a 'pong' message.
+This process ensures that the connection remains active and healthy.